Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Recurrence relations for the higher order corrections to the asymptotic boundary conditions of the generalized Sasaki-Nakamura equation

 where we define the functions

-We look for formal series expansions of the solutions $f^{\infty}_{\pm}$ at infinity and $g^{\mathrm{H}}_{\pm}$ at the horizon respectively.
-We then truncate these expansions at an arbitrary order and use them to set the boundary conditions when solving the \gls{GSN} equation on a numerically-finite interval.
+We look for formal series expansions of the solutions $f^{\infty}_{\pm}$ at infinity and $g^{\mathrm{H}}_{\pm}$ at the horizon, respectively.
+We then truncate these expansions at an arbitrary order and use them to set the boundary conditions when solving the \gls{GSN} equation on a numerically finite interval.